kflau/omybot/README.md

 * Generate OAuth2 URL and choose "Send Message", then select a channel, click Authorize

 * Open Discord and enter the selected channel settings, create a webhook and copy the URL as shell argument

-**Usage**

-In project root directory, build a docker image <code>docker build -t omybot .</code>

-Open Discord with the selected channel, send "!quote 0005.HK" and see the magic